 In the first (1) case you would probably “hire” Manjula’s Kitchen to do the job.
 In the second scenario, you may want to go for Nerdwriter or Kurzgesagt that puts forward interesting ideas with engaging videos.
 In the third one, while you may have a range of options, my favorite happens to How to Basic.
 For case 4, I have not come across quality channels that review headphones that are affordable, like a Sony MDR XB-50.
 So there is a scope for a channel that reviews headphones that normal people can buy without breaking their bank.

 By understanding why your viewers are coming to your channel or what they expect from a YouTube channel in a particular context, you can make videos that solve that specific problem.
 This will help you understand what parts of your video to focus on.
 For example, if it’s a cooking channel that makes familiar dishes, you can say for certain that the video SEO needs to be of superior quality.
 This is why people take this free seo course to make sure their video SEO is as good as it can be.
 People may not look for specific cooking channels, but instead, use Google search and YouTube search to get to where they want.
+A friend of mine owns a business and recently worked with a Richmond SEO company.
+He’s now boosted his ranking on Google and has more sales than ever!
+SEO really is important in the world of the internet.
 The power of SEO is that it can increase internet traffic, boost revenue, and spread your brand throughout the internet, and it is easy for businesses or independent people to do it if they go through companies like South Lake SEO for continued support with this type of marketing strategy.

 When you do this activity, you would realise that you are not only competing with other YouTube channels for the attention of an individual.
 For example, to get reviews of an affordable headset, it’s not necessary that I watch a YouTube video.
 I could rely on magazines and blogs that go deep into the topic.
 Similar is the case with (2).
 I could read a book or watch a documentary if it’s something engaging for the brain that I want.
 This kind of an analysis helps you understand the effort that is needed to make someone watch your YouTube video